jamie-taylor-rjj/Recruitment-Glossary/content/en/docs/start-here/technologies-used.md

 ### Picture

 The picture shortcode is used to add an [HTML picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) with a custom set of images.
+The picture element is the preferred way of displaying images over the `img` shortcode, as it allows the browser to pick the image which fits with its viewport and it has support for.

 This shortcode has the following arguments: